 Foreman looks back at him.
 "Your stuff was given away of course, unless Wilson took any - you'd have to ask him, if he's talking to you.
-I'd suggest asking very nicely," he added with a smug smile, "he's not happy with you as you can imagine, your ass is going to be sore for a long time that's if he bothers with you again."
+I'd suggest asking very nicely," he adds with a smug smile.
+"He's not happy with you, as you can imagine.
+Your ass is going to be sore for a long time if he even bothers with you again."
 Foreman reaches out to pat him on the ass, as if to make his point and House hits his hand away.

 "Keep your fucking hands to yourself, Foreman."
 He might have to put up with being seen as a prisoner by the whole staff here, but he isn't going to let them treat him like some slutty intern.

 Foreman scowls at him but then shrugs.
-"Keep that attitude up House and you'll be back in that prison before the day is out, I've heard that you're quite the popular little fucktoy there, can't see why they bother myself."
+"Keep that attitude up House and you'll be back in that prison before the day is out.
+I've heard that you're quite the popular little fucktoy there.
+I can't see why they bother myself."

 "Yeah, yeah, and who's going to cure these lungs then?
 You need me here Foreman, surprised it's taken you this long to figure that out.
 Now, if you've given my office away where am I supposed to work, and where's my team?"